Skip to main content

 Fructose 1,6-Bisphosphatase

-In addition to competitive inhibition, low energy load (AMP and ADP) also inhibits the enzyme.
-ADP and AMP will bind allosterically with the enzyme and inhibit its activity.
+In addition to competitive inhibition, low energy loads (AMP and ADP) also inhibit the enzyme.
+ADP and AMP bind allosterically to the enzyme and inhibit its activity.

 15.6.4 .svg